SacredWizard/Lex-Yacc/Simple-Parser-C/README.md

 8. Give the input of a test file `test.c` and get the corresponding output

 #License
-The Source code can be downloaded and experimented and **must not be published or utilized anywhre** without my consent.
+The Source code can be downloaded and experimented and **must not be published or utilized anywhere** without my permission.